ivaltryek/datadog-logger-example/README.md

   #Windows
   python runtests.py
   ```
-> 💡 Please add your datadog API key in set_envs.py to connect with datadog and only then your logs will be sent to datadogs
+> 💡 1Please add your datadog API key in set_envs.py to connect with datadog and only then your logs will be sent to datadogs